avantikan7/RStudio_Lecture_2/README.md

 # RStudio_Lecture_2
 R_Markdown_Doc

-This repository is created by Ms. AN
+This repository is created by AN